 The destination drive can be either a local hard drive, network mapped drive, or (preferably) a local USB hard drive.
 A local drive is preferable to a network mapped drive because if it is done to a local drive, it will fully utilize VSS snapshots to keep a history of prior disk image backups.
 Done over the network, this is not possible, so only the latest disk image will be available.

 When done to a local USB drive, it allows you to have a portable solution with multiple versions available for you to use in a Windows Recovery Environment to restore a system to its original hardware, or on to replacement hardware.

 In addition to this local copy of the disk image, you can add the disk images to your backup selections to your remote backup server.

-The .VHD files associated with these disk image backups will be very large.
+The .VHD and .VHDX files associated with these disk image backups will be very large.
 On a very minimal Windows Server 2008 R2 install, the .VHD is over 25 GB.
 On a fully deployed server environment running services like SQL or Exchange, it will be much larger.
 You should account for this when you perform the initial remote backup for this data.
 One option would be to do a local seed that can then be moved to your remote server.
-Thankfully, these .VHD files perform well under differential scans, so after the initial seed the subsequent backups of the .VHDs will be quicker.
+Thankfully, these .VHD and .VHDX files perform well under differential scans, so after the initial seed the subsequent backups of these files will be quicker.

 The initial time you run the disk image backup, it will take a long time to run.
 This is due to first the wbadmin command taking a long time to create the initial .VHD, and second the time it takes to compress and encrypt the .VHD.
 Please be sure to allow a few extra hours for the backup to run the first time a disk image backup is done.